pedrohk/Dungeon-Game-Java/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.pedrohk.Dungeon-Game-Java' is invalid and this project uses 'com.pedrohk.Dungeon_Game_Java' instead.
+* The original package name 'com.pedrohk.Dungeon-Game-Java' is invalid and this project uses 'com.pedrohk.DungeonGameJava' instead.

 # Getting Started